d2l-ai/d2l-vi/chapter_multilayer-perceptrons/dropout.md

 before calculating the subsequent layer during training.
-They realized that when training a deep network with many layers, enforcing smoothness just on the input-output mapping.
+They realized that when training a deep network with many layers, injecting noise enforces smoothness just on the input-output mapping.

 Their idea, called *dropout*, involves injecting noise while computing